Phil Mickelson: 2021: The oldest major champion

 In February 2021, Mickelson was attempting to become the first player in PGA Tour Champions history to win his first three tournaments on tour.
 However, he fell short in the Cologuard Classic, finishing in a T-20 position with a score of 4 under par.

 In May 2021, Mickelson held the 54-hole lead at the PGA Championship at the Kiawah Island Golf Resort in South Carolina, leading Brooks Koepka by one shot with one day to play.
 He shot a final-round 73 to capture the tournament, defeating Koepka and Louis Oosthuizen by two strokes, becoming the oldest major champion; at 50.
 As Mickelson walked down the fairway following an excellent second shot from the left rough on the 18th hole, thousands of fans engulfed him, with him walking towards the hole constantly tipping his hat and giving the thumbs up to the crowd as they cheered.
 However, the massive tumult of people meant playing partner Brooks Koepka was stranded in the sea of people, and with difficulties, he managed to reach the green to finish the hole.
 Mickelson eventually emerged from the crowd and two-putted for par, finishing the tournament at 6-under, besting the field by two strokes.

 In October 2021, Mickelson won for the third time in four career starts on the PGA Tour Champions.
 Mickelson shot a final round 4-under-par 68 to win the inaugural Constellation Furyk & Friends over Miguel Ángel Jiménez in Jacksonville, Florida.
 In November 2021, Mickelson won the season-ending Charles Schwab Cup Championship in Phoenix, Arizona, with a final round six-under par 65.
 This victory was Mickelson's fourth win in six career starts on PGA Tour Champions.

-2022: LIV Golf
+2022 – present: LIV Golf

 Mickelson told a journalist that despite Saudi Arabians being "scary motherfuckers" who had murdered journalist Jamal Khashoggi and executed gay people, he supported the Saudi-backed LIV Golf because it offered an opportunity to reshape the PGA Tour.
 In response to these comments, Mickelson lost sponsors Amstel Light and KPMG.
 Mickelson announced he would be stepping away from golf to spend time with his family and would miss the 2022 Masters Tournament.
 In May, he also decided to withdraw from the PGA Championship which he won in 2021.
 On June 6, 2022, LIV Golf CEO Greg Norman announced that Mickelson will play in the first event on the LIV Golf Invitational Series beginning on June 9, 2022.
 On June 9, 2022, the first day of the LIV Golf Invitational London, the PGA Tour suspended Mickelson and 16 other current and former tour members for participating in a conflicting event without permission from the tour.